Since it started in 1991, CarBargains from Consumers' Checkbook/checkbook.org has helped over 15,000 people get good deals on a car.

 Consumers' Checkbook was founded in 1974 with funds from the U.S. Office of Consumer Affairs.
 It is an independent nonprofit.

-Keep reading for pros and cons, plus Carbargains reviews from consumers like you.
+Keep reading our CarBargains review for the pros and cons of choosing this car finder, plus read Carbargains reviews from consumers like you.

 CarBargains is a service for car shoppers that offers to get you a lower car price.